-With breathtaking views and plenty of historical charm, Castelo de Sao Jorge was a must stop for us while in Lisbon.
+With breathtaking views and plenty of historical charm, Castelo de Sao Jorge was a must-stop for us while in Lisbon.
 Dating back to the mid-11th century, the castle is a throwback to the Moorish architecture and days gone by.
-Typical of the military fortifications of that time, the Castelo was built on top of a hill making it very inaccessible.
+Typical of the military fortifications of that time, the Castelo was built on a hill, making it inaccessible.
 Today you can still see its 11 towers and imagine how intimidating they must have been back in those days.

 Moorish Castelo de Sao Jorge

-The Castelo goes back to the days of the crusades before Lisbon became a Christian stronghold.
-The archeological excavations show an even older presence.
-It dates back to 48 BC when this was a Roman province.
+The Castelo goes back to the days of the Crusades before Lisbon became a Christian stronghold.
+The archeological excavations show an even older presence, and it dates back to 48 BC when this was a Roman province.
 I don’t know about you, but this is pretty cool.
 But then again, I am a history junkie.

-The castle’s position on top of the hill provided a prime vantage point overlooking the River Tejo.
+The castle’s position on top of the hill provided an excellent vantage point overlooking the River Tejo.
 The Moors fortified the walls during the 11th century to defend their territory.
-With ties to North Africa, this was also a key trading route, which made it very valuable.
+This was also a key trading route with ties to North Africa, making it very valuable.

-The Crusades were a truly interesting times in Medieval history.
-Passed off as a religious quest to free the Holy Land from the Muslims, these military campaigns were bloody, violent and brought tremendous riches to the Christian church.
+The Crusades were truly interesting times in Medieval history.
+Passed off as a religious quest to free the Holy Land from the Muslims, these military campaigns were bloody, and violent and brought tremendous riches to the Christian church.
 In total, there were eight crusades between 1096 ad 1291.

 The next part of the Castelo de Sao Jorge story dates to the Second Crusade.
 This crusade wasn’t the most successful campaign for the Christians.
 However, the major highlight of importance was the Siege of Lisbon.
-This marked the end of Moorish rule and Lisbon officially came under Portuguese rule.
+This point marked the end of Moorish rule, and Lisbon officially came under Portuguese control.

-Once the Portuguese took over, they upgraded the defensive fortification to make it more difficult to take over.
-While today the castle is easy to stroll around in, it wasn’t so in those days.
-Unlike other castles, Castelo de Sao Jorge had a military purpose.
-Its main function was to house the troops.
+Once the Portuguese took over, they upgraded the defensive fortification to make it more challenging to take over.
+While today the castle is easy to stroll around, it wasn’t so in those days.
+Unlike other castles, Castelo de Sao Jorge had a military purpose, and its primary function was to house the troops.